enterdoki/MTA-Subway-Project/README.md

 ### May 9, 2019 - May 10,2019
 Omitted fully using a hash table as I into output discrepancies.
 I know, I know, it's very inefficient but that was the only way to have my program execute all the functions(list all, get near functions).
-465 unique stations found and 1374 disjoint sets created, a tiny bit off from what Professor Weiss had.
+465 unique stations found and 1374 disjoint sets created, a tiny bit off from what Professor.
+Everything's completed.
+DONE
-Having serious issues at this point.
-Program compiles fine using my own main.cpp that I wrote.
-Basically this is the code after opening the csv file:

-    SubwaySystem sub_line;
-    while(getline(input_stream, line)) {
-        SubwayPortal portal(line);
-        sub_line.add_portal(portal);
-    }
-    cout << sub_line.form_stations() << endl;

-Afterwords, it enters the command phase and that also works.
-Functions work.
-The list and get nearest functions are all done and 95% correct in terms of output.
-However, making with provided main.o turned this whole thing upside down as there are no errors after making.
-As soon as I tried doing any of the following: /project2 subwaydata_newstationnames.csv listall_cmmd, memory and pointer errors start popping up and at this point I don't know how to fix it honestly.
-Not sure why the provided main.o is calling for HashTable destructor when I didn't dynamically allocate any memory, with or without using hash tables.
-So many errors.
-So fustrating.
-Error in `./project2': free(): invalid pointer: 0x00007fffe8fb7d80 ***
-Another failed project again apparently.
-Sigh.
-Submitting what I have that compiles 100% fine on my own written main.cpp, all command functions work no errors to a 95% output accuracy compared to provided command.out files.
-Could be better but I spent way too much time trying trying to fix errors when compiling with provided main.o.